CBDOO at your service

 Hemp has both male and female plants.
 The female plants produce the flowers, which are then harvested.
 Once they have reached maturity, they are picked, cleaned and marketed.
 Strict controls are carried out to ensure that the product complies with the standards required by France's Public Health Code.
 These controls guarantee the THC content of the flowers to be below 0.3%, and are based on the provisions of the law.
 These flowers are therefore quite different from the cannabis flowers prohibited on the market due to their high THC content, a substance which alters the mind of the consumer.

-CBD flowers contain only cannabidiolwhich does not alter the mind, and is purely soothing, not addictive.
+CBD flowers contain only cannabidiol, which does not alter the mind and has a purely soothing , non-addictive effect.
 CBD flowers have been credited with a number of properties, including stress relief, improved sleep and pain relief.

 We'll look at each property according to flower type below.

-CBD flowers are grown using several methods: indoor, outdoor or under glass.
+CBD flowers are grown using several methods: indoors, outdoors or in greenhouses.

-Flowers grown outdoors (outdoor) are unprotected and therefore more fragile.
+Flowers grown outdoors have no protection and are therefore more fragile.
 More exposed to the elements, their quality is sometimes lower, but they have character and are more "rustic", drawing their nutrients directly from the earth.

-Finally, flowers grown under glass (sometimes called green houses) benefit from a climate that is highly conducive to growth, a kind of extremely favorable micro-climate.
+Finally, flowers grown in greenhouses benefit from a climate that is highly conducive to growth, a kind of extremely favorable micro-climate.
 Protected from the elements, they receive external nutrients and are of excellent quality.

 Which flowers for which uses?

-Two types of plants, subspecies of hemp, are mainly used: sativa and indica.
-They differ in origin, appearance, development, quality and effect.
+Two types of plant, subspecies of hemp, are mainly used: sativa and indica.
+They differ in origin, appearance, development, quality and effects.

 Each plant has its own unique properties, taste and flavour.
 Each variety has a specific CBD content: high or low.